BEMYDRE4M/Redfield-Roleplay-Remastered/README.md

 # Redfield Roleplay Remastered

-This gamemode was developed from 2016 to 2020. **Dre4mY's Excellent Roleplay** is a comprehensive and feature-packed roleplay gamemode, offering an immersive and long-term RP experience filled with depth, variety, and endless possibilities.
+This gamemode was developed from 2016 to 2020. **Redfield Roleplay Remastered** is a comprehensive and feature-packed roleplay gamemode, offering an immersive and long-term RP experience filled with depth, variety, and endless possibilities.
 Development and support have been discontinued; this upload serves mainly for archiving.

 https://multitheftauto.com